ROCm/hipfort/docs/install/install.rst

 Installing and building hipFORT
 *********************************

-This topic discusses how to build hipFORT from source and use the Makefile.
+This topic discusses how to build and install hipFORT from source with CMake.
 It also provides information on how to build and run the tests.

 Prerequisites